PF-Production/pi-project/README.md

 - Set both `PLAY_START_TIME` and `PLAY_END_TIME` (HH:MM, 24-hour) to delay playback until the start time is reached and stop it automatically at the end time.
 - Windows that wrap past midnight (e.g., `21:00` to `05:00`) are supported.
 If the times match, playback runs continuously.
 - Leaving either value blank disables scheduling so the player starts immediately after boot.
-- Use `just play:now` (or pass `--ignore-schedule`) to force an immediate manual run without waiting for the next start window.
+- Use `just play-now` (or pass `--ignore-schedule`) to force an immediate manual run without waiting for the next start window.

 ### Command-Line Arguments